-Sulphur Springs Union School District Unhoused Students from Development Through 2027
+Sulphur Springs Union School District Unhoused Students from Development Through 2028

 Students From Total Enrollment Space Capacity Space Net Unhoused

-Grade Level New Housing through 2027 Needed per SB 50 Available Students
+Grade Level New Housing through 2028 Needed per SB 50 Available Students

 [1] [2] [3] [4] [5] [6]

-TK-6 868 4,972 5,219 5,231 12 856
+ТК-6 562 6,743 5,212 5,454 242 320

-SDC 20 112 117 135 18 2
+SDC 13 152 117 135 18 0

-Totals 888 5,084 5,336 5,366 30 858
+Totals 575 6,895 5,329 5,589 260 320

-- [1] Projected added enrollment through 2027 based on planned residential development - [2] Based on SAB 50-01 methodology with 3182 housing units - [3] Space needed within existing facilities to house students living in existing housing units - [4] Based on SB 50 methodology of capacity calculation - [5] Space available for students from new developments - [6] Net unhoused students in 2027 due to new housing developments
+[1] Projected added enrollment through 2028 based on planned residential development

+[2] Based on SAB 50-01 methodology with 2361 housing units

+[3] Space needed within existing facilities to house students living in existing housing units

+[4] Based on SB 50 methodology of capacity calculation

+[5] Space available for students from new developments

+[6] Net unhoused students in 2028 due to new housing developments

-The "Total Enrollment through 2027" shown in this table is for information purposes only.
-It shows the projected enrollment in five years based on the cohort survival methodology and adjusts for the projected impact of the 3,182 new housing units in the planned developments.
+The "Total Enrollment through 2028" shown in this table is for information purposes only.
+It shows the projected enrollment in five years based on the cohort survival methodology and adjusts for the projected impact of the 2,361 new housing units in the planned developments.
 It is not a demographics based analysis.

-The "Space Needed" is determined based on a more thorough analysis of the District's current, past and projected enrollments independent of any new housing units.
-For each grade grouping, the maximum enrollment is shown during the past four years and the next five years.
+The "Space Needed" is determined based on the analysis of the District's current and past enrollments.
+The enrollment shown is based on the 2019 school year.
+(This is the peak enrolment during the past four years.
+In 2020 the enrollment dropped as a result of the pandemic.
+The enrollment has been recovering the last two years but still falls short of the 2019 values.)
 The result is the number of seats that need to be reserved for students from the existing housing units in the District.
 This insures adequate seats will be available for the housing units that are already existing within the District.
 The current and past enrollments are shown on the SAB 50-01 which is included in the appendix.